Thinking

 Taking this broad view will help clarify challenges to address and opportunities to leverage.

-#2.
-A Forward Thinking Brand Architecture Strategy
+2. Forward Thinking Brand Architecture

 Always be preparing the future.
 By proactively adopting a forward-thinking perspective, you’ll establish organizing principles that help ensure a durable brand architecture – one that can be “stretched” appropriately when required.